MAYOR ON THE MOVE!

 Mayor's Corner: Pension Reform and Convention Center Revamp

-Prior to her election, Mayor Bower began her career as a community activist over thirty years ago as the President of the Feinberg Fisher Elementary School Parent Teachers Association (PTA).
-Mayor also served as President of the PTA at Nautilus Junior High School and Miami Beach Senior High School.
-Additionally she worked on countywide issues as member of the Miami-Dade County Public Schools Board’s Attendance Boundary Committee, Committee on Bilingual Education, Miami Beach Feeder Pattern and the Citizen’s Advisory Board.
-A major cornerstone of her ongoing efforts to ensure quality education for all students, making Miami Beach a great place to live, play and work.
+Mayor Bower began her career as a community activist over thirty years ago as the President of the Feinberg Fisher Elementary School Parent Teachers Association (PTA).
+Mayor Bower has also served as President of the PTA at Nautilus Jr. High and Miami Beach Senior High Schools.
+Additionally, she worked on countywide issues as a member of the Miami-Dade County Public School Board’s Attendance Boundary Committee, Committee on Bilingual Education, Miami-Beach Feeder Patterns and the Citizens’ Advisory Board.
+A major cornerstone of her ongoing efforts is to ensure quality education for all students, making Miami Beach a great place to live and work.

 Mayor Bower has long supported the arts.
-She was a member of the Art Housing Group and the Friends of the Bass Museum Board of Directors.
-Always committed to historic preservation, Mayor Bower has chaired the Art Deco Weekend Festival for several years and is a past member of the Miami Design Preservation League (MDPL) Board of Directors.
-In addition, she worked tirelessly with MDPL Founder to help register the Art Deco District in the National Register for Historic Places.
+She was a member of the Artist Housing Group and the Friends of the Bass Museum Board of Directors.
+Committed to historic preservation, Mayor Bower has chaired the Art Deco Weekend festival, and is a past member of the Miami Design Preservation League (MDPL) Board of Directors.
+In addition, she worked tirelessly with MDPL founder, Barbara Baer Capitman, to help register the Art Deco District on the National Register for Historic Places.

-Mayor Bower chaired the Miami Beach Development Corporation, a community-based economic development corporation that has led the revitalization and affordable housing programs in the Art Deco District, South Pointe, Lincoln Road, Washington Avenue, Collins Avenue and Ocean Drive.
+She contributed to the City’s current economic boom through her ongoing commitment to economic development.
+Prior to holding office, Mayor Bower chaired Miami Beach Development Corporation, the community-based economic development corporation that has led the revitalization programs in the Art Deco District, South Pointe, Lincoln Road, Washington Avenue, Collins Avenues and Ocean Drive.
 She also sat on the Lincoln Road Task Force and the Board for the Lincoln Road Partnerships.

-Born in Havana, Cuba, Mayor Bower is a retired dental assistant who has resided with her husband Richard Bower, in Miami Beach for more than 40 years.
-Mayor Bower has four daughters: Manon Hernandez, Lisa Roman, Laura Rubenstein and Lisa Jo Bower.
-She also has six grandchildren: Katie, Natalie, Tommy, James, Ann and Lee who reside in North Carolina, West Palm Beach and Miami Beach.
+Born in Cuba, Mayor Bower is a retired dental assistant who has resided in Miami Beach for more than 30 years.
+Mayor Bower has four daughters: Manon Hernandez, Lisa Roman, Laura Reubenstine, Lisa Jo Bower and six grandchildren Katie, Natalie, Tommy, James, Ann, and Lee who reside in North Carolina, West Palm Beach and Miami Beach.